ng-boba/grunt-ng-boba/README.md

 # grunt-ng-boba

-> Grunt task for ng-boba, an Angular dependency bundler.
+> Grunt task for ng-boba, an Angular dependency manager.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`